felipealvarez7600/YAML-Parser/README.md

 YAML Parser through Reflection API and bytecode generation for JVM, with both eager and lazy sequences processing.

-## Assignments

-1. Published 20-3-2024 **DEADLINE: 06-4-2024**
-1. Published 20-3-2024 **DEADLINE: 27-4-2024**
-1. Published 05-5-2024 **DEADLINE: 25-5-2024**
+This project was part of the subject of LAE (Ambientes Virtuais de Execução / Linguagens e Ambientes de Execução)

 ***

-Use this project as the template for your implementation of a YAML parser.

-Throughout the semester, you will implement various approaches to a basic YAML parser, adhering to specific aspects of the [YAML version 1.2.2 specification](https://yaml.org/spec/1.2.2).
+We decided to implement various approaches to a basic YAML parser, adhering to specific aspects of the [YAML version 1.2.2 specification](https://yaml.org/spec/1.2.2).
 It's important to note that these implementations will have certain limitations:
 * **No support** either block string nor line folding with `|` or `>`.